imitablerabbit/regex-highlighter/README.md

 Once minified, add the files to the build folder and the newly updated source files to the src folder.
 If a new language has been added, please add an example of the language highlighting in the example.

 ## To Do:
+- Have a look into the haskell function errors
 - Add some more error checking to the javascript file
 - Add more robust commenting to the javascript file
 - Create a guide on how to add more languages